 Gained a lot of traction in android development, but can also be used in backend projects like Spring 5.

-Developers can benefit from Anko library and over 2000 kotlin projects on Github.
+Developers can benefit from the Anko library and over 2000 kotlin projects on Github.

 Supports smart extensions to build APIs